-Yes, Big Dog There is a Santa Claus!
-Share Your Best Christmas Memories
+Yes Big Dog, There is a Santa Claus!

 I think the best part about Christmas is all the memories that go with it.
 I have a thousand memories of Christmas as a kid but one that stands out alone.

-Every Christmas we would leave the house and pack up the car for a long drive to my grandparents’ place to meet with my aunts, uncles and cousins.
+Every Christmas we would leave the house and pack up the car for a long drive to Brooklyn to my grandparent's place to meet with my aunts, uncles and cousins.
 But this Christmas was different.
 There was some serious doubt in my mind of the actual existence of Santa.
 It was also that Christmas that my brother and I both wanted new bicycles.

 My dad was the last one to leave the house before we left for my grandparents' place.
 So with my mind spinning with all kinds of “no-Santa” thoughts, I made up an excuse to leave the car and go back into the house thinking that Dad (if he was Santa) would have placed those bikes under the tree before we left so they would be there when we returned.
 So I walked into the house and nothing was different.
 No bicycles were under the tree.
 I returned to the car and off we went with a renewed faith that Santa was real.